Refalm/QDVisitorReception/Readme.md

 In ```docker-compose.yml```, ```init.sql```, and ```configuration.php``` find and replace the string ```changeme```.

 ## Install
-You can either do Docker or Classic LAMP.
+You can either use Docker or Classic LAMP.

 Which one will you choose?